nitnub/live-bus-tracker/README.md

 ## Roadmap of Future Improvements
-* Expand bus positioning functionality for both cities.
+* Expand bus tracking functionality to the Seattle map.
+* Add stops to the Boston map.
 * Enhance with bootstrap.
 * Add dark mode.